Paleontology in Nevada: Mesozoic

 During the Triassic most of Central and Northern Nevada was a shallow tropical seaway.
 Famous ammonite localities occur from Esmeralda County north through Churchill County, into Humboldt County.
 The most famous of vertebrate inhabitants of this shallow seaway were ichthyosaurs, a diverse biota of Triassic ichthyosaurs has been found across the state, including the state fossil Shonisaurus.
 Recent finds have also included large highly carnivorous ichthyosaur species recently found in Pershing County.
 Ichthyosaurs in the Triassic of Nevada ranged from small porpoise size (Mixosaurs), to whale sized (Shonisaurs).

-While the Central and Northern part of Nevada were marine, southern Nevada was on the edge of the continent.
-Many of the same geological formations found in other southwest states are also exposed in southern Nevada.
+While Nevada’s central and northern regions lay beneath ancient seas, its southern territory extended to the continental margin.
+Consequently, southern Nevada showcases extensive exposures of geological formations common to other Southwestern states.
 The oldest of these is the Moenkopi Formation, which recently produced the oldest Mesozoic vertebrate tracks from the state of Nevada.
 Overlying the Moenkopi Fm is the Chinle Fm, which has produced some isolated Phytosaur teeth from the Muddy Mountains, some associated bones of Metoposaurs from the Spring Mountains, and abundant petrified wood where ever else it is exposed.
 These unit record the transition from tidal flats to swamping fluvial environments in southern Nevada during the Triassic.